 Good listening skills.

 Your recruiter should have good listening skills.
 He or she needs to be able to listen to your inquiries and experiences so that they can fully understand your situation.
-This does not only apply to PCG nurse recruiters.
+This does not only apply to Proactive nurse recruiters.
 This should also apply to nursing bridge program educators, like paramedic to RN educators, or nursing leaders in hospitals and facilities.

 Being comfortable with each other.